 In response to the aforementioned challenges and trends, we have supplemented our personnel including quality resources at our contract manufacturer.
-Additionally, we continue to actively recruit and source candidates to fill positions as we build out our team to support our anticipated growth.
+Additionally, during the third quarter of 2023, we began implementing the transition of the manufacturing of PoNS device controllers and mouthpieces to Minnetronix, Inc. from our previous contract manufacturer, Key Tronic Corporation.
+We expect the transition to be fully completed by mid-2024.